Perspective | Rams’ leading men Aaron Donald, Cooper Kupp write perfect Hollywood ending

 And the Super Bowl is the day of expression.
 It may be subtle like Eminem, one of the halftime performers, taking a knee at the end of his set.
 The defiant gesture only a few years ago led to Colin Kaepernick being blackballed, but on Sunday, it drew no noticeable reaction from the crowd.
 Or the freedom of expression can be over the top, like Kanye West taking in a football game with a black stocking covering his face and wearing a thick hoodie, even though the game-time temperature had reached a steamy 82 degrees.

 Ultimately, the day belonged to game’s best receiver.
-But the Bengals almost made the greatest underdog story come true.

-Pay no attention to the star quarterback’s bold fashion choice on Sunday — a black and silver metallic striped suit paired with a hat he swiped from Zorro’s closet.
+But for a while, the Bengals shed their little-guy status and appeared to be the Super Bowl favorites.

-Preseason predictions had the Bengals winning about five games this year.
+Preseason predictions had this team winning about five games this year.
 They were underdogs dressed in tiger stripes, just another rollover in the AFC.
 They were supposed to be … well, the Bengals again.
 The losers we all know and dismiss.

 It only took a two-win season in 2019 to secure the rights to the No. 1 pick and then draft the culture-shifting quarterback.
 And for that quarterback to have his promising rookie season derailed when the Washington defense caved in his left leg.
 Then, for the NFL’s smallest scouting and personnel department to continue making the right moves in the draft and free agency and build a sneakily good team around that quarterback.